crosswalk-project/crosswalk-website/public/documentation/ios/extensions.md

 # Extensions

-## Concept

-The Extension is a way to extend the ability of the Crosswalk runtime.
+Extensions are a way to extend the ability of the Crosswalk runtime.
 By creating an extension, you can introduce new objects or functions to the Javascript world, and implement those functionalities based on the native codes, written in either Objective-C or Swift.
 An Crosswalk Extension consist of:

 * Native source codes (in Objective-C or Swift):